men's health

 6. …or just go for a stroll at lunchtime

 Not all exercise needs to be strenuous, and even a little helps.
-According to one 2003 review, sedentary men might significantly lower their risk of erectile dysfunction by burning at least 200 calories per day – that’s roughly equal to fast-walking for about two miles, or a decent lunchtime stroll.
-If you can, go somewhere green - walking in nature reduces stress, which has a host of beneficial effects.
+One review of the evidence suggests sedentary men could lower their risk of erectile dysfunction by burning at least 200 calories a day,7 roughly equivalent to fast-walking for two miles, or a decent lunchtime stroll.
+If you can, head somewhere green, walking in nature reduces stress, which comes with a host of its own benefits.

 The numan take